isah-suleiman/gear/README.md

 # Creating the Charts

-1. Next I'll create 8 different pivot charts and create visualizations fom those charts.
+1. Next I'll create 8 different pivot charts and create visualizations from those charts.
 2. The charts include

 -   Total Revenue